Laura Berry

 There are two types of liability coverage: property damage and bodily injury.
 Both pay for the damage or injuries that the insured driver is responsible for causing to another person.
 Liability insurance cannot be used to cover the injuries an insured driver sustains or damage to the insured vehicle.
 Liability does, however, protect an insured driver from lawsuits.

 Liability insurance is purchased with limits.
 The insurance company will pay up to that limit, but anything over the policy limit is the insured’s responsibility to pay out of pocket.
-Different states have different limits of liability; for example, one state may requite property damage liability limits of $10,000 per accident while another may require $50,000.
+Different states have different limits of liability; for example, one state may require property damage liability limits of $10,000 per accident while another may require $50,000.
 It’s usually a good idea to carry more than the minimum requirements just to provide yourself with added protection against situations where substantial damage can occur, such as multiple-car accidents.

-Depending on the state where you’re buying insurance, first-party injury coverage will either be called medical payments or personal injury protection coverage.
-There are some differences between them, and some people may be able to carry both.
 Generally, personal injury protection has no deductible and a low limit, while medical payments coverage may have a deductible and a higher limit.
 Regardless, injury coverage pays for injuries sustained by the insured driver and passengers.
 This also covers an individual’s injuries when they’re involved in an accident as a passenger in another vehicle or even as a pedestrian.

-— Collision Coverage
+Collision Car Insurance Coverage

 In order to pay for damage to your vehicle caused by an accident, you will need to purchase collision coverage.
 This is usually sold with a deductible; common deductible amounts are $500 and $1,000, although other amounts are available as well.
 The deductible is the portion of the repairs that you are respected to pay out of pocket to fix your vehicle after an accident.
 Anything over the deductible amount will be paid by the insurance company.

-— Comprehensive Coverage
+Comprehensive Car Insurance Coverage

 Any damage sustained to a vehicle that is not caused by a collision or regular wear and tear is generally covered under comprehensive coverage.
-Some common perils include fire, theft, vandalism and hail.
+Some common perils include fire, theft, vandalism, and hail.
 Comprehensive coverage is also sold with a deductible, although you can choose to purchase it with a $0 deductible if you wish.
 This coverage is usually cheaper to buy than collision.

-— Uninsured Motorist Coverage
+Uninsured/Underinsured Motorist (UM/UIM) Coverage

 This is not available in all states and it functions differently from one place to the next.
 Essentially, uninsured motorist coverage pays for damage caused to your vehicle by a person without insurance.
 It acts as a substitute for their liability insurance.
 In some cases, the coverage only applies if the at-fault driver is known and proven to be uninsured; other states allow uninsured motorist claims to be filed for hit-and-run accidents.

-— Rental Reimbursement Coverage
+Rental Reimbursement Coverage

 Whenever your vehicle is in the shop following an accident, the insurance company can use rental reimbursement coverage to pay for a rental vehicle for you to use.
 Depending on the insurance company, this may be handled through direct billing with the rental company, or it may be paid through reimbursement only.

-— Towing and Roadside Assistance
+Towing and Roadside Assistance

 Some insurance companies handle towing on a reimbursement-only basis, while others choose to offer a more comprehensive roadside assistance plan.
 Some insurers provide a hybrid of both or give the insured a choice between different coverage types.

 Some additional coverages may be available, depending on the situation.
-For example, some insurance companies offer a specialized coverage for sound systems.
+For example, some insurance companies offer specialized coverage for sound systems.
 Nevertheless, the above are the most pervasive coverages that you will encounter when purchasing auto insurance.

 Certain coverages are mandated by state law.
-Depending on your state, you may need to purchase liability, uninsured motorist, medical payments coverage or all three.
+Depending on your state, you may need to purchase liability, uninsured motorist, medical payments coverage, or all three.
 If you’re financing the vehicle, your lien holder might require you to carry full coverage insurance.
 Beyond that, there are also personal decisions that you must make based on your own needs.
 For example, if you only have one car, rental reimbursement insurance is probably more necessary than if you have several vehicles to choose from.

 You can purchase coverages independently of each other.
 You can select limits and deductibles independently as well.
 In other words, you can select a $500 deductible for collision and $50 for comprehensive; you can carry liability insurance with limits of $100,000 and uninsured motorist limits of $300,000.
 Although there are certain guidelines and basic coverage packages that an insurance company will suggest, the choice of coverage is ultimately yours to make.